-over the last year, the amount of dog thefts from a home property has skyrocketed.
-It is thought that lockdown has increased the demand for puppies and dogs, and they are being stolen to order.
+Over the last year, the amount of dog thefts from a home properties has skyrocketed.
+It is thought that the lockdown has increased the demand for puppies and dogs, and they are being stolen to order.
 With people working from home, many decided it was a great time to add a pet to their family, which has led to increased breeding rates and puppies and older dogs being taken and sold on for money.
 In some areas, the number of crimes related to stealing dogs from home or outside in public spaces has increased by over 100%.
-So, just how can you protect your home and ensure that the risk of your dog being stolen is minimised?
+So, how can you protect your home and ensure that the risk of your dog being stolen is minimised?

 Firstly, good lighting on the outside of your property is a great way to deter burglars.
 In order to break in, they have some work to do, assuming you have locked up to your house well, which we will cover later, and it is easier for them to do this under cover of darkness.

 Having motion sensor lights that come on when they detect movement will make it much harder and make the thieves think again.
-However, dawn to dusk lighting is far more effective and recommended.
+However, dawn-to-dusk lighting is far more effective and recommended.

 Secondly, obvious CCTV cameras and signs that confirm the property is protected by CCTV also help.
 Should this not prove the deterrent you have hoped for, you will also have footage of anyone acting suspiciously and breaking into the property.